 vbHelloWorld | A simple hello world program that illustrates a basic VB program as well as the command button and timer control. | Saul Greenberg |

-FirstProject | We use this nonsense program as a first VB exercise for students to do.
-The left figure shows when it looks like when the program is executed, while the right shows what happens after the user has clicked the button 3 times and selected the checkbox, and moved the mouse over the form.
+FirstProject | The left figure shows when it looks like when the program is executed, while the right shows what happens after the user has clicked the button 3 times and selected the checkbox, and moved the mouse over the form.
 Try to program this yourself.
 It uses a command (or button), a label, and a checkbox. | James Tam |

 vbImages | These two vb Projects illustrates two ways to cycle through images stored in a local directory.
 Each demonstrates different controls for accessing files, while both show a control for displaying images. | Saul Greenberg |